-- (b) For each other employee: - (i) contributions which the employer must pay to a superannuation fund in respect of the employee in order to avoid becoming liable for a shortfall in respect of the employee under the Superannuation Guarantee (Administration) Act 1992 (Cth); and - (ii) any additional superannuation contributions which the employer agrees to pay in respect of the employee.
+(b) For each other employee:

+(i) contributions which the employer must pay to a superannuation fund in respect of the employee in order to avoid becoming liable for a shortfall in respect of the employee under the Superannuation Guarantee (Administration) Act 1992 (Cth);

+and

-Salary sacrificing shall be available to Employees.
-An Employee may elect to vary the amount of salary sacrifice paid to an eligible superannuation fund on a prospective basis at any time during the life of this Agreement.
+- (ii) any additional superannuation contributions which the employer agrees to pay in respect of the employee. - 5.6.4.
+Salary sacrificing of superannuation contributions shall be available to employees.
+An Employee may elect to vary the amount of salary sacrifice paid to an eligible superannuation fund on a prospective basis at any time during the life of this Agreement. - 5.6.5.
 The employee's salary referred to in this Agreement shall be the pre-sacrificed salary.
 However, the parties agree that the net salary paid to an employee will be reduced by any amount salary sacrificed to superannuation.

-5.7 Uniforms/Protective Clothing
+Clause 5.7 Uniforms/Protective Clothing

-The Corporation will supply uniforms/protective clothing where these are required to be worn by employees.

-Alternative arrangements for the supply and wearing of protective clothing may be reached on the basis of reaching genuine agreement between the Corporation and the employees and that such arrangements do not contravene Occupational Health and Safety standards or other relevant legislation.
+- 5.7.1.
+The Corporation will supply uniforms/protective clothing where these are required to be worn by employees. - 5.7.2.
+Alternative arrangements for the supply and wearing of protective clothing may be reached on the basis of reaching genuine agreement between the Corporation and the employees and that such arrangements do not contravene Work Health and Safety standards or other relevant legislation.

-5.8 Rewards and Recognition
+Clause 5.8 Rewards and Recognition

-In recognition of staff loyalty and performance all employees covered under this agreement will be provided with discounted use of all programs within Leisure Services for immediate family, including;
+- 5.8.1.
+In recognition of employee loyalty and performance all employees covered under this agreement will be provided with discounted use of all programs within Leisure Services businesses for immediate family including;

 - swim school (50% discount)

 - green fees (free)

 - group fitness classes (50% discount)

+- casual entry into the Adelaide Aquatic Centre (free)

 - swim shop (20% discount)

 - kiosk (20% discount)

 - Pro-shop and par 3 (20% discount)

 - Clubs, trolley and cart (complimentary)

+- 5.8.2.
+Employees do not receive discount on products or services that have already been discounted.

-Management expects all staff to maintain the fitness levels required to perform their duties appropriately.
-Staff members are therefore encouraged, with their immediate family to utilise the facilities (excluding programmes).
-To receive the discounted entry fee families must be either accompanied by a staff member or holding some form of appropriate identification.
-Usage of the facilities of other family members will be at the discretion of the Program Manager.
+- 5.8.3.
+Management expects all employees to maintain the fitness levels required to perform their duties appropriately.
+Employees are, therefore, encouraged, with their immediate family to utilise the facilities (excluding programmes).
+To receive the discounted entry fee families must be either accompanied by a employee or holding some form of appropriate identification.
+Usage of the

+facilities by other family members will be at the discretion of the Associate Director.

-5.9 Classifications
+Clause 5.9 Classifications

-Employees covered by this Agreement will be classified in accordance with the classification and wage scale as referred to in Appendix C of this Agreement.

-Progression through the tiers will be dependent on criteria negotiated and agreed between the Parties to this Agreement
+- 5.9.1.
+Employees covered by this Agreement will be classified in accordance with the classification and wage scale as referred to in Appendix C and D of this Agreement. - 5.9.2.
+Progression through the tiers will be dependent on criteria negotiated and agreed between the Parties to this Agreement.

-5.10 Performance Assessment
+Clause 5.10 Performance Assessment

-- (a) As part of the Corporations Performance Management system each full time and part time employee shall have a performance agreement with their Supervisor or Manager. - (b) The objectives of the performance management system shall be to: - > give employees a clear understanding of what is expected of them; - provide structured feedback on work performance; - > assess performance against agreed goals and standards; - develop and empower employees; and - ensure that performance problems are addressed in an appropriate and equitable manner.
+- 5.10.1.
+As part of the Corporation's Learn and Perform System, each full time and part time employee shall have a performance and development conversation (PDC) with their Leader. - 5.10.2.
+The annual PDC process assists employees to set and achieve goals whilst building our culture and capability by aligning our Values and Leadership capabilities. - 5.10.3.
 The parties agree that the Employee Disciplinary Policy and Procedure and Dispute Settling Procedure as detailed in clauses 2.4 and 2.5 of this Agreement will apply in all cases where performance and/or behaviour is unsatisfactory.